-The City's public campaign financing program seeks to ensure that candidates with a demonstrated level of community support can secure sufficient resources to mount a viable campaign.
-In doing so, public financing reduces candidates' dependence on large private contributions, which lessens the potential for and appearance of undue influence by contributors and serves to improve the public's trust in local government.
-Public financing also seeks to enable candidates to spend less time fundraising and more time interacting with voters and engaging in discussions on important issues.
+Broadening Participation in City Elections through Public Financing reduces candidates' dependence on large private contributions, which lessens the potential for and appearance of undue influence by contributors.
+Public financing helps candidates spend less time fundraising and more time interacting with voters and engaging in discussions on important issues.
 By supporting candidates who have community support, public financing can also lead to more competitive races, which is important in ensuring quality representation of constituents.